xjxxjx1017/EverySimpleEventSystemForGames/README.md

 # Other notes
-* you may use "detach" delte callbacks
+* you may use "detach" delete callbacks
 * Different callbacks is idntified by it's id parameter when attached.